missionpinball/mpf-docs/includes/config_section.md

-!!! note "This page a config file reference"
+??? note "This is a config file reference.
+Click for instructions."

-    The content on this page is technical documentation which explains the various options for this specific config file section.
-See the Game Programming or other documentation for more general information on what the settings on this page do.
+    This page is reference material which explains every setting and option for this section of an MPF yaml config file.
+    See the [instructions for config files](/config/instructions) for formatting and other details.
+See our guide to [config file examples](/examples) for more examples of real configs in action.